Superposition Theorem Formula for Electric Circuit

 Solution:

-In this circuit exists a dependent source, thus we will still follow the superposition theorem.
-For n independent sources, we will get n equation.
+In this superposition circuit exists a dependent source, thus we will still follow the superposition theorem.
+For n independent sources, we will get n equations.
 For the case above, since there are 2 independent sources then there will be 2 conditions that need to be analyzed producing 2 equations.

 When the current source IS = 8A active then current source 4A is replaced with an open circuit.